College Panhellenic Council

 What if I have trouble choosing a sorority?

 Difficult decisions are common, but do not look at this as a problem.
-Think about what each organization has to offer you.
-Think about where you felt the most comfortable and follow your intuition.
+Think about what each organization has to offer you and what you could potentially offer to the chapter.
+Focus on the chapter(s) where you felt the most comfortable and follow your intuition.

 What is a bid?